 • It enhances security posture, streamlines access workflow, supports compliance, protects credentials, and eases privileged account management.

-• It reduces cybersecurity risks by minimizing the attack surface and improving transparency in user privilege management.
+• JIT access reduces cybersecurity risks by minimizing the attack surface and improving transparency in user privilege management.

-• Implementing JIT effectively involves establishing control policies, focusing on high-privilege accounts, securing credentials in vaults, and establishing monitoring systems.
+• Implementing JIT access effectively involves establishing access control policies, focusing on high-privilege accounts, securing credentials in vaults, and establishing monitoring systems.

 Types of just-in-time access